iurii-chernigin/audio-streaming-data-platform/data-warehouse/bigquery/schema/README.md

 # Raw Tables Specification

-This section describes data in the raw layer only, all other views & tables are generetated by dbt models.
+This section describes data in the raw layer only, the other views & tables are generetated using dbt models.

 | Table    | Description | Optimizations |
 | -------- | ------- | ------- |